Take a Culinary Road Trip This Fall

 Seafood Farms and Markets

-No culinary visit to Monterey County would be complete without trying its sustainable seafood, and especially during National Seafood Month this month.
+No culinary visit to Monterey County would be complete without trying its sustainable seafood, especially during National Seafood Month.
 There are plenty of restaurants to choose from, but make sure to catch one of these more unique seafood farms and markets during a visit:

 Monterey Bay Abalone Company (Monterey)